gustavotoyota/unilog/README.md

-# UniLogr: the Universal Logger
+# UniLogr: a Universal Logger

 [![Version npm](https://img.shields.io/npm/v/unilogr.svg?logo=npm)](https://www.npmjs.com/package/unilogr)

 UniLogr is a logger for both Node.js and Browser based on Winston.
-It's simple, but powerful.
+It's simple, but very powerful.

+## Motivation

 ## Usage

-A logger is constructed with a sequence of operations.
+A logger is constructed from a sequence of operations.
 `writeTo` is used to write a log to an output stream.

 ### Creating a logger